-Over the last decade, APC has made significant improvements in meeting the permit decision regulatory and statutory time limits set in regulation.
-This increase is attributed to business process improvement using LEAN, better use of the APC database SMOGLOG, which tracks permit application receipt and progress, and an emphasis on employee accountability.
+APC is making significant improvements in meeting the permit decision regulatory and statutory time limits set in regulation.
+This will be accomplished with business process improvement using LEAN, better use of the APC database SMOGLOG, which tracks permit application receipt and progress, and an emphasis on employee accountability.
 APC continues to implement ideas and business process improvements to meet the regulatory and statutory time limits for permit decisions including:

-- 1. Conducting additional LEAN events to improve permit business processes; - 2.
-Developing general permits that require less time for the regulated community and APC to review but that provide the same level of public health and environmental protection; - 3.
-Re-organizing the Division's Permitting Program, increasing the number of permit writers and decreasing the number of managers; and - 4.
+- 1. Conducting additional LEAN events to improve permit business processes. - 2.
+Developing general permits that require less time for the regulated community and APC to review but that provide the same level of public health and environmental protection. - 3.
+Re-organizing the Division's Permitting Program, increasing the number of permit writers and decreasing the number of managers. - 4.
 Changing the TN APC regulations to allow the adoption by reference changes in the EPA Air Pollution Control regulations; specifically, changes that allow registration of certain industries that have very low air emissions rather than requiring both construction and operating permits of those industries.